 Your child’s feeding therapist will work with you to set up the ideal environment for feeding therapy.
 Typically, sessions are scheduled around mealtimes.
 Here are some of the areas we often treat:

 - Food Aversions

-The length of time your child will be in therapy will depend on the needs of your child.
-Typically, children are seen once or twice a week for 45 minutes each session.
-Your therapist will create a detailed, customized, goal-centered treatment plan for your child and will give you periodic updates on how your child is progressing toward his or her goals.
+The length of time your child will need feeding therapy services will depend on the needs of your child and the specific goals outlined in the evaluation.
+Your child’s therapist will give you periodic updates on how your child is progressing toward his or her goals.